-If you’re going to the right lane, check your rear view mirror THEN hit your right signal.
+If you’re going to the right lane, check your rearview mirror THEN hit your right signal.
 But don’t go into the next lane right away.
-Rather, get close to the right side of your lane (within 30cm), wait for three seconds (if you have the space to do so), check over your right shoulder and then move over into the next lane.
+Rather, get close to the right side of your lane (within 30 cm), wait for three seconds (if you have the space to do so), check the right mirror and over your right shoulder, and then move over into the next lane.
 Same goes for switching to the left lane (obviously doing everything for the left side).
 Your signal is going to be on for a while before you actually do a change, which is the intended effect.
 Be smart about this though.
 If you know that you have turn coming up in a short distance after the lane change, you don’t have to wait three seconds exactly (and miss your turn).
 As long as you aren’t making last second swerves and doing all your safety checks, you should be fine.

 Right turns follow the similar process, although they’re not as difficult by nature due to left side driving.
 Also, in theory, bikes shouldn’t be sneaking up on your right anyway.
 Doing the same process as left turns (rear view check, signal, get close, then re-check before my turn) wouldn’t hurt.

 Know what lane you want to turn into and aim to end up on the left side of it.
 If for some reason you end up too far on the right (or part of the wrong lane), slowly ease into the left side of the target lane.
 If you swerve abruptly to get back into the left side, it’s more of a point penalty than easing in (10 points as opposed to 5).